|

 for

-Victoria's return and see if she was sincere about
+Victoria's return to see if she was sincere about

 her promise to leave Michael.
 If Victoria was free,